-The service also incorporates Shimadzu Gas Chromatography Mass Spectrometry (GCMS) and Shimadzu Liquid Chromatography Mass Spectrometry (LCMS) instruments facilitating trace organics analysis of volatile, semi-volatile and non-volatile mixtures.
+The Mass Spectrometry Service utilises spectrometers to produce quality low- and high-resolution spectra using Chemical Ionisation (APCI) and Electrospray (ESI) techniques.
+The service also incorporates Gas Chromatography Mass Spectrometry (GC-MS) and Liquid Chromatography Mass Spectrometry (LC-MS) instruments, mostly used as open access to trained users, facilitating trace organics analysis of volatile, semi-volatile and non-volatile mixtures.

-Bruker microTOFq High Resolution Mass Spectrometer
+Agilent 6546 Q-TOF-MS High Resolution Accurate Mass Spectrometer

 Pricing & Contact